NOTE: These rooms are no longer part of Enigma, and are now housed at S6 Escape Rooms.

 On Bank Holiday Monday, we spent the day in Sheffield, revisiting Crack the Code and making our first journey to Enigma Rooms.
-As well as the Sheffield location, Engima has four rooms at what seems to be the main venue in Doncaster, and a further two rooms in Redford.
+As well as the Sheffield location, Enigma has four rooms at what seems to be the main venue in Doncaster, and a further two rooms in Retford.
 At the Sheffield centre, there’s currently just Voodoo & The Bank Job, but a third room should be opening in the basement by the end of 2017.

 We arrived about 50 minutes early, so killed some time with a drink at the Malin Bridge Inn around the corner.
 If you go on as nice a day as we did, we recommend some time in the large beer garden at the back!
 After a pint, we headed off to Enigma for the first of our two games.

 “Legba is one of the principal and most revered in Haitian Voudoun.
 Although now transformed to the aspect of an old man, he is still the powerful Guardian of the Centerpost, and the “Opener of the Gates” to whom first salutation is due in any ceremony of communication with the Voodoo King.”

 The game description on the website doesn’t really tell you too much about the game, but before we went in, we were given the story in a bit more detail.
 The premise consists of you being on holiday, enjoying cocktails at a tiki bar, when it appears someone has put something in your drink.
 You pass out and wake up locked in a cell, with no idea where you are…